natgo/wt-wiki-scraper/wikitext-transpiled/ground/Striker.md

 In the case of American Desert, the ruins are often high enough to protect even the missile launcher entirely.

-The automatic guidance system in Arcade can often aim through ruins and any tank behind them can be aimed at directly, including tanks behind other houses, as almost every cover around you is often completely destructible or does not protect well against repeated ATGM attacks from top.
+The Striker can often aim through ruins and any tank behind them can be aimed at directly, including tanks behind other houses, as almost every cover around you is often completely destructible or does not protect well against repeated ATGM attacks from the top.
 Even to reach the Striker at some positions, the enemy has to go through 1 to 3 alleyways while being under heavy missile barrage.
-If necessary, in Arcade Battles an entire city block can be levelled down over time to increase Striker's control zone.
+If necessary, in Arcade Battles an entire city block can be levelled down over time to increase Striker's control zone, as ammunition limit is not a pressing issue there.

-However, do not get too impudent, as it is still possible to snipe the Striker through street openings, and it is very difficult to fight once enemy tanks get into 100 m zone around it, so the positioning and map awareness is the key.
+However, do not get too impudent, as it is still possible to snipe the Striker through street openings, and it is very difficult to fight once enemy tanks get into 50 m zone around it, so the positioning and map awareness is the key.

 '''Surviving counterattacks'''
 [[File:Striker LastStandStrike.jpg|220x220px|thumb|right|Typical day of Striker driver in Arcade battles.]]The Striker's noisy actions will draw attention, so expect to be bombarded by artillery almost constantly.
 Standing under artillery fire is a bad idea, but at some point it will be required to tough it out, hoping the blasts or shrapnel won't end the Striker and then focus at stopping whatever called the artillery, as enemy tanks probably will come after the bombarded area.
 Keep in mind that it has fewer chances of hitting the Striker on mountain rocks and other unorthodox types of cover, especially if close to several covers at once.

 If someone is rushing towards the Striker's position, keep calm and turn as much attention as possible to the direction of assault.
 Remember about the launcher dead zone and retreat to position that allows to fire back at the incoming tanks.
 Machine guns have problems disabling the Striker's weapon system from the front, so you should first aim at the tanks which are likely to have APHE or carry ATGM.

-In case the enemy breaks the Striker's weapon, remember that neutral steering turn on flat terrain does not prevent field repair of weapons, so simply keep turning towards enemy and hope for the best.
+In case the enemy breaks the Striker's weapon, remember that neutral steering turn on flat terrain does not prevent field repair of weapons, so simply keep turning towards enemy and hope for the best when under suppressing fire.

 Even when an enemy destroyed Striker, you still have indirect control over the missile for a few seconds.
 Ignore the "you were destroyed" screen and keep guiding it into them, or don't move the mouse, if you are sure it's onto them, or it will flinch.